- to recognize the significant contribution of a PLAIN member

 - public acknowledgement of their achievements on the PLAIN website and other PLAIN communication channels

-The Cheryl Stephens Award for Innovation will be presented to a person or organisation whose plain language activities have brought significant benefit to the community through one of more of the following areas:
+The Cheryl Stephens Innovation Award will be presented to a person or organization whose plain language activities have brought significant benefit to the community through one or more of the following areas: